 Cabin tents are the best for big groups as they have mostly straight walls and ample ceiling center height.
 This lets you maximize the floor space, making use of every last corner in the tent.

 For small crews who still want a lot of space inside their tent, the Eureka!
-Copper Canyon and Coleman Instant Cabin tents are both available in smaller capacities.
-They’re great for a couple or three campers.
+Copper Canyon 4/8/12 Person Tent and Coleman Instant Cabin 4/6/10 person tent are both available in smaller capacities.
+They’re great for a couple or three people when camping.

 The Ozark Trail 12-Person 3-Room tent is great for larger groups who want some privacy and individual rooms.
-If all being together in the same room is more important than privacy, the larger Eureka! or Coleman Instant Cabin tent models are wonderful for groups.
+If all being together in the same room is more important than privacy, the larger Eureka! or Coleman Instant Cabin tents are wonderful for groups.

-The Ozark Trail’s rooms makes it a good choice for family camping with older kids or extended families.
-It still lets campers have a little bit of privacy on their trip.
+The Ozark Trail tent’s rooms makes it a good choice for family camping with older kids or extended families.
+It still lets people have a little bit of privacy on their camping trip.

 Both tents come with an electrical cord access port which lets you run an extension cable into the tent.
 This is a nice feature which lets you charge devices for the entire family the night before your journey home.

 If you’ve taken a long road trip to get to your campsite, you’ll really appreciate being juiced up for the return journey.

 The Coleman Cabin Instant Tent comes with Dark Room technology which means you won’t be woken at the crack of dawn.
 If you’re planning to spend your trip chatting until the early hours of the morning, this tent is a great choice.